algorandfoundation/xGov/Proposals/xgov-118.md

 ---

 ## Abstract
   press.algo is creating the first ever WebMarket on Algorand.
 A WebMarket is an internet content marketplace where text, audio, and video are bought and sold.
 The monetization system on press.algo is simple.
 Using a pay-per-view system, press.algo ensures that the creator is paid for every view of their work, in perpetuity.
 The advantage of using Algorand for this type of system is the micropayments.
-Other content monetization services similar to press.algo like Patreon or Substack rely on credit cards and the traditional financial system, making it infeasible to run a micropayment marketplace for content. press.algo is a one-of-a-kind, novel, unique, platform for the internet.
+Other content monetization services similar to press.algo like Patreon or Substack rely on credit cards and the traditional financial system, making it infeasible to run a micropayment marketplace for content. press.algo is a one-of-a-kind, novel, and unique, platform for the internet.

 ## Team